Difficult conversations - book review

 The three conversations

-First chapter talks about the three conversations that is playing around when we are talking with someone.
-In this case the use case used was from a presentation that didn’t went well due an error in the slides presented.
+The first chapter talks about the three conversations that are playing around when we are talking with someone.
+In this case, the use case used was from a presentation that didn’t go well due to an error in the slides presented.

 The bottom line from the book on whatever type of conversation is to shift the difficult conversation into a learning conversation.

-Difficult conversations usually involves disagreements - this is the classical behavior to start a difficult conversation.
-In this section the authors presented a dialog between two parties that work together to delivery a presentation.
+Difficult conversations usually involve disagreements - this is the classical behavior to start a difficult conversation.
+In this section, the authors presented a dialog between two parties that work together to deliver a presentation.

-It turns out that the slides for the presentation had an error on it, which was the root cause for what is the starting point to “difficult conversations”.
+It turns out that the slides for the presentation had an error on them, which was the root cause for what is the starting point of “difficult conversations”.

 The feelings conversation